R3ntal-K4R/McodeFinal/README.md

 `python3 runSim.py -mc <material_constant.txt>`
 the `-mc` flag stands for material constants, and when you put in the file name don't type the brackets at the end outputs a csv contains 3D infomation, containing all possible combaintaions of given mass and v_y

+## OutputData
+outputed data in format
+you need to plot this